 Wearstler launched her own self-entitled fashion line in spring 2011.
 Her first fall collection took four years to complete.
 Booth Moore from Los Angeles Times described her work as “totally wearable” for its handmade appearance.
-In winter 2011 her line was sold to Bergdorg Goodman which featured retailed clutches and jewelry.
+In winter 2011 her line was sold to Bergdorf Goodman which featured retailed clutches and jewellery.
 Wearstler’s spring 2012 line featured clashing patterns and a modern glam look.
 Bergdorf Goodman, Neiman Marcus, Holt Renfrew and Net-a-Porter are some of the groups that still sell her clothing line.

 It was in 1995 that Wearstler finally opened her design firm, Kelly Wearstler Interior Design.
 A few years later, she decorated the house of real estate developer Brad Korzen to whom she eventually married in 2002.
 As a result, she provided multiple designs for properties owned by Kor Realty Group.
-She also remodeled the interiors of Avalon, a hotel in Beverly Hills.
+She also remodelled the interiors of Avalon, a hotel in Beverly Hills.
 She continued designing interiors for boutiques, hotels and resorts.
 Her work was styled by The New York Times as “retro-theatrical”.

 It was due to her work in hotels that she became known as a west coast designer.
 She also designed Bergdorf Goodman’s BG restaurant and lounge in Manhattan.
 In 2006, the publishing company HarperCollins distributed Wearstler’s photography book, Dominicilum Docoratus which featured photographs of herself dressed in evening gowns and pictures of her mansion in Beverly Hills.
 She has already published three books entitled Rhapsody, Hue and Modern Glamour.
 She went on to be a judge for two seasons in Bravo’s reality show Top Design.
 She then introduced a line of decorative home goods for New York-based department store Bergdorf Goodman.
 Her firm also designs exclusive bed sheets for SFERRA, rugs for the Rug Company, fine china for Pickard China, and wall coverings for F. Schumacher & Co.

-Spring street residence
+Spring Street residence

 Bergdorf Goodman Restaurant